-- 1. The Investment Manager may disagree with data or opinions provided by third parties, and decide to categorise an investment differently. - 2.
-The Investment Manager may operate a small tolerance around the stated thresholds.
-For example, a very small (de minimis) exposure may be disregarded against a 0% threshold. - 3.
-Where the Investment Manager considers the company (or issuer) has a credible transition plan to address the excluded activity, this may mean the Investment Manager permits investment.
-For example, where the Investment Manager determines a power company is transitioning away from its reliance on coal-fired power plants in a credible manner. - 4.
+- 1. The Investment Manager may disagree with data or opinions provided by third parties, and decide to categorise an investment differently.
+For example, data provided from data vendors can be stale and the Investment Manager may have access to more accurate information from researching the relevant company. - 2.
+The Investment Manager may deem that, in exceptional circumstances, revenues arise from excluded activities the company is no longer undertaking (e.g. if the relevant business has been sold), from one-off payments or from extraordinary income streams that are not expected to persist or which arise by operation of law or regulation.
+In such cases, the Investment Manager would consider why the revenues were being received, their significance and how long exposure is expected to continue to inform its decision on whether to invest or to remain invested. - 3.
 The Investment Manager may take a different view on a specific investment type from its general opinion of the company (or issuer).
 For example, the Investment Manager may determine it would not buy shares in a power company because of its heavy reliance on coal-fired power plants, but might consider investing in a green bond issued by the same company, where use of the proceeds from that green bond are restricted to specific activities such as building a solar power plant.